House Price Watch

 100 most expensive houses in Egerton

-In the charming area of Egerton, part of Cheshire East, the real estate market has seen some remarkable transactions.
-The most expensive house sold for an impressive £850,000 in 2021, while the least expensive was sold for £60,000.
-Interestingly, nine of the houses on the list are located on the same street, showcasing a concentrated appeal.
-Since 1996, there have been a total of 14 sales in this quaint area, highlighting its enduring allure.
+In the charming area of Egerton, part of Cheshire East, the real estate market has seen quite a range of prices.
+The most expensive house sold for an impressive £850,000 in 2021, while the least expensive fetched £60,000.
+Notably, 9 of the houses on this list are located on the same street, showcasing a tight-knit community.
+Since 1996, there have been 14 sales in the area, with the latest sale also occurring in 2021.

 Sold in February 2021